 A (VERY) ROUGH GUIDE TO PLANT CARE

-The very basics are pretty much as follows.
+The very basics of plant care are pretty much as follows.

 These retain their leaves right through the winter, though they can be damaged by frost etc. But new leaves will be produced in the spring when any tired or dead foliage can be removed.
 Same rules as above apply for flowers.

 Grasses don’t require much care and can largely be left to their own devices.
 Those that are herbaceous and die back in winter should have the old dead leaves and stems removed by early spring.
 If the evergreen types get a bit ragged or overgrown they can be chopped back (they are grasses, after all!) to about half.

 They lose their leaves in winter and produce fresh ones in spring.
 All you have to do is prune them once a year, cutting back the stems to keep the shrub to a size you prefer.
 Make the cut just above a bud.
 The basic rule is: if the shrub flowers in spring/early summer do the pruning once the shrub has finished flowering (Forsythia is an example of this); if it flowers in midsummer to autumn, do the pruning in early spring.